therealsphinx/support.balsamiq.com/content/sales/howtochoose.md

 ---
 title: How to Choose a Wireframing / Prototyping Tool.
-Is Balsamiq the Right Tool for Me?
+Is Balsamiq Mockups the Right Tool for Me?
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 65